m0neZ/desAInz/docs/maintenance.md

 In production Docker Compose deployments a `backup` service runs `scripts/backup.py` using cron.
 The container uploads a PostgreSQL dump to the bucket defined by `BACKUP_BUCKET` every night at midnight UTC.

+## Monthly Secret Rotation

+Secrets used by internal services are rotated automatically.
+The `monthly_secret_rotation_schedule` triggers `rotate_secrets_job` on the first day of every month.
+The job waits for manual approval via the `/approvals` API before executing `scripts/rotate_secrets.rotate()`.
+Once the rotation completes a Slack message is sent if `SLACK_WEBHOOK_URL` is configured.